 What OMC §3.12.090(C) says is that if a candidate owes a vendor more than \$1,500 for more than 90 days, then that extension of credit will be treated as a contribution under OCRA.
-And since the permissible contribution limit is \$600 from any person, that extension of credit (read: unpaid bill) of more than \$1,500 will automatically constitute a violation of OCRA's contribution limits unless the candidate has established a set payment schedule with the vendor.
+And since the permissible contribution limit is \$900 from any person, that extension of credit (read: unpaid bill) of more than \$1,500 will automatically constitute a violation of OCRA's contribution limits unless the candidate has established a set payment schedule with the vendor.
+Campaign Tip: OCRA creates a strong incentive to pay all outstanding bills within 90 days.
+If this is not possible, arrange a payment schedule in which all vendors are paid something on a regular basis.
+Although the amount and frequency of payments may depend on the amount of the debt and financial solvency of the campaign, payments should be great enough to dispel any reasonable allegation that the payments are merely a sham to avoid compliance with the law.